Xiaofei-it/Shelly/README.md

 ## Comparison with RxJava

-I came up with the idea of the Shelly library in 2015 (I did not name it at that time).
-But I had not figured out how to compose the source code of the `Domino` until studying the source code of RxJava.
-Thus I was inspired by RxJava and learned a lot from it.
-You will find that the source code of the `Domino` of the Shelly library bears a rather resemblance to the one of the `Observable` of RxJava.
+In the development of the Shelly library, I discovered the RxJava library.
+Then I researched and learned from its philosophy and its implementation.
+Thus the style of the Shelly library bears a rather resemblance to the one RxJava, but their philosophies and implementations are quite different, which is described from the following aspects:

+1. Implementations.
+The `Domino` of the Shelly library bears a rather resemblance to the one of the `Observable` of RxJava.
 However, since the usages of the Shelly library and RxJava are different, there exists quite a lot of differences between them, especially in that the `Domino` takes two generic type arguments and has a `Tile` function as one of its fields, which returns a `Player` after being called.
 After all, it is these differences that make the Shelly library work.

+2. Actions.
 The `Domino` of the Shelly library has many methods similar to the ones of the `Observable` of RxJava.
 Such methods are used for data flow control and thread scheduling.
 However, the `Domino` has many `perform` methods used for performing various actions at a time, which is a feature RxJava does not support.